Reishimanfr/The-World-Machine-Bot/README.md

 > You can either download a pre-compiled package from the `releases` tab or compile the code yourself (or just run the typescript files as-is)
 2. Install dependencies with your package manager `(npm install)` 2.1. (optional) Transpile the typescript code into javascript
-> For this you can run the `npm run build` command
+> For this you can run the `npm run transpile` command
 3. Register slash commands
 > Run the `deploy` script, `(npm run deploy)`.
 You only have to run this script when a command's structure changes or a new one is added.
 5. Fill out the .env file